bcbio/bcbio-nextgen/docs/contents/cwl.rst

 bcbio generated CWL into DNAnexus workflows and apps using `dx-cwl <https://github.com/dnanexus/dx-cwl>`_.
-This describes the process using the bcbio workflow app (bcbio-run-workflow) and 'bcbio workflow applet (bcbio_resources:/applets/bcbio-run-workflow) <https://platform.dnanexus.com/projects/F541fX00f5v9vKJjJ34gvgbv/data/applets>`_ in the public `bcbio_resources
+This describes the process using the bcbio workflow app (bcbio-run-workflow) and `bcbio workflow applet (bcbio_resources:/applets/bcbio-run-workflow) <https://platform.dnanexus.com/projects/F541fX00f5v9vKJjJ34gvgbv/data/applets>`_ in the public `bcbio_resources
 <https://platform.dnanexus.com/projects/F541fX00f5v9vKJjJ34gvgbv/data/>`_
-project, These are both `regularly updated and maintained on the DNAnexus platform <https://github.com/bcbio/bcbio-dnanexus-wrapper>`_.
+project, Both are `regularly updated and maintained on the DNAnexus platform <https://github.com/bcbio/bcbio-dnanexus-wrapper>`_.
 Secondarily, we also show how to install and create workflows locally for additional control and debugging.